Try This Great Trick to Easily Extract All Embedded Video or Audio from a PowerPoint Presentation

 To extract embedded video and audio files from a PowerPoint deck:

 - In Windows Explorer, select the presentation (it should have a .pptx extension) with the embedded video and audio you wish to extract.

-- Right-click and choose Copy or press Control + C.
+- Right-click and choose Copy or press Ctrl + C.

-- Right-click and choose Paste or press Control + V.
+- Right-click and choose Paste or press Ctrl + V.

 - Right-click the copy of the presentation and choose Rename.

 - Change the file extension .pptx to .zip (Windows must be set to display file extensions).

 - Press Enter.
 A dialog box appears warning you that the file may become unusable if you change the extension.

 - Click Yes to continue.
 The file icon changes to a folder icon.

 - Double-click the zipped folder.
 The zipped folder contains multiple folders (some contain information such as XML code or properties).

 - Double-click the ppt folder.

-- Double-click the media folder to display video, audio and image files.
+- Double-click the media folder to view image, video and audio files.
+Each file is given a generic name.

 Linked audio and video files will not be extracted.